 Consider practicing in a UHS service area with the benefit of

-UHS has developed the primary care residency stipend program to
+UHS has developed the GME stipend program to assist the best

-assist the best primary care residents in the nation while they are
+residents and fellows in the nation while they are still in

-still in training.
-Some of the highlights of our residency stipend
+training.
+Some of the highlights of our GME stipend program

 - Stipend financial assistance granted on a monthly basis while